 And I think in deeply recognizing that and deeply realizing, by the way, the indeterministic nature of genetics as well.

-As I said, heart disease, you can have a bad diet, you cannot exercise, lung cancer, even for things like schizophrenia, as I mentioned, strong genetic components, but you can take weed, which actually has made people more schizophrenic, for example.
+As I said, heart disease, you can have a bad diet, you cannot exercise, lung cancer, even for things like schizophrenia, as I mentioned, strong genetic components, but you can take, you know, Weed actually has made people more schizophrenic, for example.

 Um, but as a company, can you say there's anything you won't do?

-As a, on behalf of Nucleus, I think, well, when you say anything we won't do, you mean like, I don't know, you just said biology has no moral reference because everything has a spirit.
+As a, on behalf of Nucleus, I think, well, when you say anything we won't do, meaning like, I don't know, you just said biology has no moral reference because everything has a spirit.

 I'm just wondering, is there like a line where like, we're not doing that, period, because it's wrong.